 Campuswide, PHYS 2AR will not automatically count in place of PHYS 2A for prerequisites for courses in future terms and/or for major requirements.
 You must use EASy to request to use PHYS 2AR as a prerequisite for courses only accepting PHYS 2A (approval is not guaranteed).
 You must contact your major dept. to request to use PHYS 2AR for your major (approval is not guaranteed) for requirements only accepting PHYS 2A.

 WebReg is the sole authority on a student's enrollment status and you must check WebReg to see if it shows that you are enrolled.
-Keep in mind that Canvas is accessible to waitlisted students; Canvas access is NOT confirmation of enrollment in a course.
+Keep in mind that Canvas is accessible to waitlisted students; Canvas/Gradescope/Piazza access is NOT confirmation of enrollment in a course.

-Can I take a physics 1 or 2 series lecture without the lab or lab without the lecture?
+As long as you meet each listed prereq, you can take a physics 1 or 2 series lecture without a corresponding lab or lab without a corresponding lecture.

 PHYS 1 series lectures and labs are designed to be taken concurrently but may be taken in separate terms; taking the lecture before the lab is the best alternative to enrolling in both.